Home » Recipes » Canning and Preserving Recipes » Homemade Strawberry Jam

-Capture summer in a jar with this Homemade Strawberry Jam made from fresh, ripe strawberries, sugar, and lemon juice and no preservatives.
+Capture summer in a jar with this Homemade Strawberry Jam canning recipe made with fresh, ripe strawberries, sugar, and lemon juice and no preservatives.

 An annual ritual has begun here.
 It’s a ritual so old and deeply ingrained that I can’t remember a time when I didn’t do it.
 It began in my childhood and has continued right on through to today.